stijn-dejongh/lovecraft_public_domain/manuscript/electric_executioner.md

 I never had the courage to ask about that--because my own revolver was missing after the night on the train.
 My pocket pencil, too, shewed signs of a crude and hasty sharpening unlike the precise pointing I had given it Friday afternoon on the machine in President McComb's private car.

 So in the end I went home still puzzled--mercifully puzzled, perhaps.
 The private car was repaired when I got back to Querétaro, but my greatest relief was crossing the Rio Grande into El Paso and the States.
 By the next Friday I was in San Francisco again, and the postponed wedding came off the following week.

 As to what really happened that night--as I've said, I simply don't dare to speculate.
 That chap Feldon was insane to start with, and on top of his insanity he had piled a lot of prehistoric Aztec witch-lore that nobody has any right to know.
 He was really an inventive genius, and that battery must have been the genuine stuff.
 I heard later how he had been brushed aside in former years by press, public, and potentates alike.
 Too much disappointment isn't good for men of a certain kind.
 Anyhow, some unholy combination of influences was at work.
 He had really, by the way, been a soldier of Maximilian's.

 When I tell my story most people call me a plain liar.
-Others lay it to abnormal psychology--and heaven knows I  was  overwrought--while still others talk of "astral projection " of some sort.
+Others lay it to abnormal psychology--and heaven knows I was overwrought--while still others talk of _"astral projection"_ of some sort.
 My zeal to catch Feldon certainly sent my thoughts ahead toward him, and with all his Indian magic he'd be about the first one to recognise and meet them.
 Was he in the railway carriage or was I in the cave on the corpse-shaped haunted mountain?
 What would have happened to me, had I not delayed him as I did?
 I'll confess I don't know,